turrnut/SIMAS/README.md

 ## DOCUMENTATION
 ### DATA TYPES
 #### - bool : a boolean value.
-####        0 is false, all other numbers are true
-####        an empty string is false, all other strings are true
 #### - num  : a number, can be an integer or a decimal
 #### - str  : a string of characters
 ## INSTRUCTIONS
 #### - @
-* until a semicolon is seen, the rest of the line is ignored. this is a comment feature
+* all code after @ is ignored, until a semicolon is seen. this is a comment feature

 #### - add
 * add the value of OPERAND 2 and 3 (as of now can only handle num) the value will be assigned to OPERAND 2, if it is a variable name